cara-tm/pat_article_social/help.md

-#pat_article_social v 0.5.7 (formerly pat_article_tweet)
+#pat_article_social v 0.5.8 (formerly pat_article_tweet)

 ##Purpose

 **Create social links for your articles (support for facebook, Twitter, G+, Pinterest, Tumblr, Pocket, Instapaper, Linkedin, Reddit, Dribbble, Stumbleupon, Delicious & Instagram) with an icon (optional and in SVG format) a share counting (optional) plus all needed Open Graph meta tags for your head document.
 No cookies, no javascript: UE compiliant.
 Allow embedded social posts into your article's body from Twitter, fb, G+, Instagram and Gist.**

 ~~Note: no more Twitter share counts since v 0.5.4 (see: [Twitter official announce](https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform))~~.
-No more with v 0.5.7: a third part service is in use to display the Twitter share counts (see below).
+No more with v 0.5.7: a third part service is used to display the Twitter share counts (see below).

 ##Plugin Preferences